-- 1.2.1.
+1.2.1.
 Facilities Description.
-Adult fish passage facilities at Bonneville Dam consist of two main fishway segments. - 1.2.1.1.
-The Powerhouse One collection channel and A-branch ladder join the south spillway entrance and B-branch ladder at the junction pool at the Bradford Island ladder to form the Bradford Island fishway.
-The Ice and Trash Sluiceway (ITS) is also used for adult passage throughout the year..
-The system consists of three automated chain gates and 27 manual chain gates. - 1.2.1.2.
-The Cascades Island ladder at the north side of the spillway is connected to the Washington shore ladder by the upstream migrant transportation (UMT) channel.
-The Powerhouse Two collection channel and north and south monoliths join the UMT to form the Washington shore fishway. - 1.2.1.3.
-Bradford Island, Cascades Island and the Washington shore fishways have counting stations.
-The Washington Shore ladder has an adult fish sampling facility.
+Adult fish passage facilities at Bonneville Dam consist of two main fishway segments:

+- 1.2.1.1.
+Bradford Island Fishway (Figure BON-1) is formed by the Powerhouse One (PH1) collection channel and Bradford Island A-branch ladder that join the south spillway ladder entrance and B-branch ladder at the Bradford Island ladder junction pool.
+The Ice and Trash Sluiceway (ITS) is also used for adult passage throughout the year.
+The system consists of 3 automated chain gates and 27 manual chain gates. - 1.2.1.2.
+Washington Shore Fishway (Figure BON-2) is formed by the Powerhouse Two (PH2) collection channel and north and south monoliths that join the Washington Shore (North) ladder and the Cascades Island (north spillway) ladder at the upstream migrant transportation (UMT) channel. - 1.2.1.3.
+The Bradford Island, Cascades Island and Washington Shore fishways have counting stations.
+The Washington Shore ladder also has an adult fish facility (AFF).
 All four collection systems have auxiliary water supplies for fish attraction. - 1.2.2.
 Adult Migration Timing and Counting.
 Upstream migrants are present at Bonneville Dam throughout the year and adult passage facilities are operated year round.
 Adult salmon, steelhead, shad, and lamprey are normally counted year round (Table BON-3), and these data appear daily (or every three days during video counting periods) on the Corps adult count website.
 Migration timing data for these species, except shad, appear in Table BON-4.
 Sturgeon and bull trout are also counted and recorded on the WDFW fish counters' daily summary sheet comments section, but do not appear on the Corps daily website total due to relative infrequency of passage.
 These data are posted in the Miscellaneous Fish Counts report during the passage season (updated periodically during the season) found on the Corps' web site, and summarized in the Annual Fish Passage Report. - 1.2.2.1.
 The adult fish counting schedule is shown in Table BON-3.
-Fish passage from November through March is relatively light, therefore, fish counting is done by video counting, primarily to monitor winter steelhead passage, especially ESA-listed winter steelhead. - 1.2.2.2.
-Annual winter maintenance of adult fish facilities is scheduled from December 1 through February (in-water work period) to minimize the impact on upstream migrants and to minimize adult fall chinook and steelhead fallback.
+Fish passage from November through March is relatively light; therefore, fish counting is done by video counting, primarily to monitor winter steelhead passage, especially ESA-listed winter steelhead.

-Table BON-3.
-Adult fish counting schedule.
+Table BON- 3.
+Adult Fish Counting Schedule at Bonneville Dam.

-Period Counting Method January 1 - March 31 Video count 0400-2000 PST April 1 - October 31 Visual count 0500-2100 DST November 1 - December 31 Video count 0400-2000 PST
+Count Period Counting Method and Hours January 1 through March 31 Video 0400-2000 hours (PST) April 1 through October 31 Visual 0500-2100 hours (DST) June 1 through September 30 Night Video Lamprey count 2100-0500 hours (DST) November 1 through December 31 Video 0400-2000 hours (PST)